 Individuals cannot initiate a security clearance application on their own.
 Rather, the Bureau of Human Resources determines whether a Department of State position will require a security clearance based upon the duties and responsibilities of the position.
 If the position requires access to classified information, then a personnel security background investigation must be conducted.
 This is only done after a conditional offer of employment is given to an individual.

-As outlined in Executive Order 12968, Access to Classified Information, eligibility for access to classified information may only be granted to employees who are United States citizens.
+As outlined in Executive Order 12968, Access to Classified Information, as amended, eligibility for access to classified information may only be granted to employees who are United States citizens.
 However, an exception is allowed in specific situations wherein there are compelling reasons for limited access to be granted to an immigrant alien or foreign national employee who possess a special expertise that is needed for specific programs, projects, contracts, licenses, certificates, or grants.

 3. What is the purpose of a security clearance?

 The purpose of a security clearance is to determine that a person is able and willing to safeguard classified national security information, based on his or her loyalty, character, trustworthiness, and reliability.

 4. How is it decided what level of clearance a person receives?